 woven throughout them give it a unique appearance, as compared to other shoes.

 Durability is certainly an important factor when considering any new shoe.
 A poorly made shoe will need to be replaced more often.
 The Nike Free Train Instinct is a fairly durable shoe, due in part to the anti-abrasion rubber built into its forefoot and heel.
-The engineers at Nike specifically designed it for the performance elements of stability, flexibility and traction.
-Unfortunately, after a while the upper can get stretched out after flexing.
-Keep in mind because this is a cross training shoe, the durability is balanced in these various areas.
+The engineers at Nike specifically designed it for the performance elements of stability, flexibility, and traction.
+Unfortunately, after a while, the upper can get stretched out after flexing.
+Keep in mind because this is a cross-training shoe, the durability is balanced in these various areas.

 In term of protection, the Nike Free Train Instinct is designed to be used on smooth, even surfaces, not off the beaten track

 .
-Users will find that they can feel everything when running in these shoes, because that’s what the shoes are designed to do.
+Users will find that they can feel everything when running in these shoes because that’s what the shoes are designed to do.
 This may be considered is a weak point in its design, but perhaps due to it being a training shoe, meant to be used in controlled circumstances, it can be overlooked.

-The Nike Free Train Instinct was designed to be responsive in a variety of training circumstances, including running, jumping, cutting and lifting.
+The Nike Free Train Instinct was designed to be responsive to a variety of training circumstances, including running, jumping, cutting and lifting.
 This responsiveness is due in part to its tri-star outsole design, which is intended to allow the foot to move as ergonomically as possible.
-The Nike Free Train Instinct’s unique dual-density foam midsole design, as well as the anti-abrasive rubber on the outsole contribute to the solid responsiveness of the shoe.
+The Nike Free Train Instinct’s unique dual-density foam midsole design, as well as the anti-abrasive rubber on the outsole, contribute to the solid responsiveness of the shoe.